Reopening the economy

 What sectors are allowed to reopen during which phases of the plan?

-The Re-Open Saskatchewan plan consists of five phases.
+The Re-Open Saskatchewan plan, which was announced on April 23rd, consists of five phases.
 The timing and order of the businesses and workplaces included in each phase is subject to change throughout the process based on a continuous assessment of transmission patterns and other factors.

-Phase One (Beginning May 4): Re-opening previously restricted medical services, Opening of golf courses, parks and campground
+Phase One (May 4): Re-opening previously restricted medical services, Opening of golf courses, parks and campground

 - The first phase of the plan includes the re-opening of medical services restricted under the current public health order, and the resumption of low-risk outdoor recreational activities, including fishing and boat launches, golf courses and a fixed date for parks and campgrounds.
 The size restrictions of public and private gatherings will remain at a maximum of 10 people.